ischolten/jobqueue/README.md

 * Request

 ### Implementation
-I setup a mongdb database that would have the following schema.
+Database has the following schema:

 `
 url: {